 - Automatically indexes chromosome M from the hg19 reference genome

-- ▶ Loads the reference genome and index
+- Loads the reference genome and index

 - Maps and aligns a set of reads

 - Saves the aligned reads in a BAM file

 - Asserts that the alignments exactly match the expected results

 Each system ships with the test input FASTQ data for this script, which is located in /opt/edico/self_test.
+The system check takes approximately 25-30 minutes.